William Carey (missionary): Early life

 William Carey, the oldest of five children, was born to Edmund and Elizabeth Carey, who were weavers by trade, in the hamlet of Pury End in the parish of Paulerspury, Northamptonshire.
 William was raised in the Church of England; when he was six, his father was appointed the parish clerk and village schoolmaster.
 As a child he was inquisitive and keenly interested in the natural sciences, particularly botany.
 He possessed a natural gift for language, teaching himself Latin.

 At the age of 14, Carey's father apprenticed him to a cordwainer in the nearby village of Piddington, Northamptonshire.
 His master, Clarke Nichols, was a churchman like himself, but another apprentice, John Warr, was a Dissenter.
 Through his influence Carey would leave the Church of England and join with other Dissenters to form a small Congregational church in nearby Hackleton.
 While apprenticed to Nichols, he also taught himself Greek with the help of Thomas Jones, a local weaver who had received a classical education.

 When Nichols died in 1779, Carey went to work for the local shoemaker, Thomas Old; he married Old's sister-in-law Dorothy Plackett in 1781 in the Church of St John the Baptist, Piddington.
 Unlike William, Dorothy was illiterate; her signature in the marriage register is a crude cross.
 William and Dorothy Carey had seven children, five sons and two daughters; both girls died in infancy, as did son Peter, who died at the age of 5.
-Thomas Old himself died soon afterward, and Carey took over his business, during which time he taught himself Hebrew, Italian, Dutch, and French, often reading while working on the shoes.
+Thomas Old himself died soon afterward, and Carey took over his business, during which time he taught himself Greek, Italian, Dutch, and French, often reading while working on the shoes.

+On 10 August 1786, Carey was ordained as a Baptist minister and pastored a small church, while continuing to work as a shoemaker.

 Carey acknowledged his humble origins and referred to himself as a cobbler.
-John Brown Myers entitled his biography of Carey William Carey the Shoemaker Who Became the Father and Founder of Modern Missions.
+John Brown Myers titled his biography of Carey William Carey the Shoemaker Who Became the Father and Founder of Modern Missions.